-- Assets and liabilities are converted using the prevailing exchange rate on the reporting date. - Income and expenses for each statement of profit or loss are translated at average exchange rates for the period. - All resulting exchange differences are recognized in comprehensive income and accumulated in equity under the heading "Reserve on exchange differences on translation."
+- Assets and liabilities are converted using the prevailing exchange rate on the reporting date. - Income and expenses for each statement of income are translated at average exchange rates for the period. - All resulting exchange differences are recognized in comprehensive income and accumulated in equity under the heading "Reserve on exchange differences on translation."